YuriKha/EcommerceLikeFakeStore/README.md

 # EcommerceLikeFakeStore
 Fake store just like "Fake Store API" website (https://fakestoreapi.com/)

-any one can add/delete/update
-every product or user
+any one can add, delete, update any product or user

 and make any update on every field (like ID or pass)

 +++ product +++